williamouyang/okta.github.io/_source/_docs/api/resources/oauth2.md

 1. Verify that the `iss` (issuer) claim matches the identifier of your authorization server.
 2. Verify that the `aud` (audience) claim is the requested URL.
 3. Verify `cid` (client id) claim is your client id.
-4. Verify the signature according to [JWS](https://tools.ietf.org/html/rfc7515) using the algorithm specified in the JWT `alg` header parameter.
+4. Verify the signature of the Access Token according to [JWS](https://tools.ietf.org/html/rfc7515) using the algorithm specified in the JWT *alg* header property.
 Use the public keys provided by Okta via the [Get Keys endpoint](#get-keys).
 5. Verify that the expiry time (from the `exp` claim) has not already passed.

-Step 4 uses the same signature verification method as [OIDC](oidc.html#validating-id-tokens).

-The signing keys for the Access Token are rotated in the same way as [OIDC](oidc.html#validating-id-tokens).
+Step 4 involves downloading the public JWKS from Okta (specified by the *jwks_uri* property in the [authorization server metadata](#authorization-server-metadata).
+The result of this call is a [JSON Web Key](https://tools.ietf.org/html/rfc7517) set.

+Each public key is identified by a *kid* attribute, which corresponds with the *kid* claim in the [Access Token header](#token-authentication-method).

+The Access Token is signed by an RSA private key, and we publish the future signing key well in advance.
+However, in an emergency situation you can still stay in sync with Okta's key rotation.
+Have your application check the `kid`, and if it has changed, check the `jwks_uri` value in the [authorization server metadata](#authorization-server-metadata) for a new public key and `kid`.

+Please note the following:

+* For security purposes, Okta automatically rotates keys used to sign the token.
+* The current key rotation schedule is four times a year.
+This schedule can change without notice.
+* In case of an emergency, Okta can rotate keys as needed.
+* Okta always publishes keys to the JWKS.
+* To save the network round trip, your app can cache the JWKS response locally.
+The standard HTTP caching headers are used and should be respected.

+Keys used to sign tokens automatically rotate and should always be resolved dynamically against the published JWKS.
+Your app can fail if you hardcode public keys in your applications.
+Be sure to include key rollover in your implementation.

 ### Alternative Validation